Chapter 18 – Home Sweet Home

 “Alright, no more stops from here.
 I mean it.
 We gas up, eat, and keep going.”
 Jax said, and the Sons nodded in agreement.

 Jax looked to his phone, and once again he ignored another call from his mother.
 Now that he was getting service she’d been calling damn near nonstop.
 He knew part of that was wondering why Clay hadn’t checked in.
 That and she’d want to talk to Abel.
 Jax wasn’t ready to discuss all that mess over the phone.
 No, that was something he needed and wanted to do in person.
 Besides, he couldn’t very well discuss those matters on his personal cellphone.
-He wasn’t about to give his mother the number he was using for Chibs and the girls.
-Jax pocketed the phone and hit the road.
+And he wasn’t about to give his mother the number he was using for Chibs and the girls.
+Jax pocketed the phone then hit the road.

-The Sons had been driving for a solid twenty hours, only breaking for gas, food, and bathroom breaks.
+The Sons had been driving for a solid twenty hours, only braking for gas, food, and bathroom breaks.
 They had another eight hours to go when Jax veered off the road.
 The president couldn’t keep his eyes open, no matter how hard he tried, and everyone else was in the same boat.